fruit/sfCacheTaggingPlugin/README.markdown

             #                                  # invalidates or not object collection tag when any
             #                                  # record was updated (BC with v2.*)
             #                                  # possible values: true|false (default is "false")
+            #  invalidateCollectionVersionByChangingColumns:
+            #    - column_name_3              # will not work if "invalidateCollectionVersionOnUpdate" is set to "true"
+            #    - column_name_4              # will not work if one of columns are in "skipOnChange" list.
+            #                                 # updates collection tag, if one of columns was updated.